April 22, 2022

 It runs only on Pixel phones with enterprise-grade Titan chips

 .
 All the user data is encrypted by default, hence brute force or even the most sophisticated attacks aren't all that dangerous.
-GrapheneOS works only on devices that can sufficiently handle the
+GrapheneOS works only on devices that can sufficiently handle the hardware-end of mobile security.
+The operating system handles the software end, but it has to work in sync with the available hardware.

 The OS has numerous features that are meant to improve your privacy

 .
-These include disabling sensors, cameras, microphones on-demand, etc. Some apps take advantage of this to collect
+These include disabling sensors, cameras, microphones on-demand, etc. Some apps take advantage of this to collect overkill personal data, whilst others leave vulnerabilities that hackers can exploit.
+GrapheneOS eliminates that.

 By default, all the apps have very limited permissions